Pet food

 It is possible to approve processed pet food production in domestic premises, however you will need to adhere to all conditions which are applicable to other pet food plants.
 This includes the requirement to carry out bacteriological sampling and put in place a feed safety management system based on the principles of Hazard Analysis and Critical Control Points (HACCP).

-You should contact your local Trading Standards office to register and seek further advice.
+You should contact your local Trading Standards office or DAERA in Northern Ireland to register and seek further advice.

-More information on these rules is available on supplying and using animal by-product as farm animal feeds.
+More information on these rules is available on supplying and using animal by-product as farm animal feeds, UK Pet Food publish guidance on best-practice-raw-pet-food-manufacture.

 Find out more information about the animal by-product industry.